Allen Cohen, OD

 Fellow of the American Academy of Optometry

-Fellow of the College of Optometrists in Vision Development
+Fellow in College of Optometrists in Vision Development

 OD, Pennsylvania College of Optometry, 1965